yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 As of version 2.2 Tyk also allows context variables to be injected into the body using the `._tyk_context.` namespace, unlike the context exposed to the URL rewriter and header injector, the body transform can fully iterate through list indices so, for example, calling `_tyk_context.path_parts[0]` in a template will expose the first entry in the `path_parts` list.

-The context variables that are available are:
+Some of the context variables that are available are:

 *   `request_data`: If the inbound request contained any query data or form data, it will be available in this object as a `key:[]value` map.
-*   `path_parts`: The components of the path, split on `/`, it will be available in this object as a `key:[]value` map.
+*   `path_parts`: The components of the path, split on `/`, it will be available in this object as a `[]string` array.
 *   `token`: The inbound raw token (if bearer tokens are being used) of this user.
 *   `path`: The path that is being requested.
 *   `remote_addr`: The IP address of the connecting client.

-As headers are already exposed to context data, you can also access any header from context variables by using:
+As headers are also exposed to context data, you can access any header from context variables by using:

 ```{.copyWrapper}
 {{$tyk_context.headers_HEADERNAME}}